tortoise/tortoise-orm/README.rst

 .. note::
    Tortoise ORM is young project and breaking changes without following semantic versioning are to be expected

+Tortoise ORM is supported on CPython >= 3.5.3 for SQLite, MySQL and PostgreSQL, and PyPy3.5 >= 5.10 for SQLite and MySQL only.

 Why was Tortoise ORM built?
 ---------------------------